hknutzen/Netspoc-API/README.md

 - value: The value, given as JSON, that is to be inserted or removed.
 - ok_if_exists: Optional boolean value, that suppresses the error message if an added toplevel object already exists.
-- ipv6: Optional boolean value.
-  1. This is used to select the wanted router object in a mixed IPv4/IPv6 topology.
-    - In IPv4 mode, add ```"ipv6": true``` to choose the IPv6 instance.
-    - In IPv6 mode, add ```"ipv6": false``` to choose the IPv4 instance.
-  2. When creating a new toplevel node, this controls if it is placed into a subdirectory.
-    - In IPv4 mode, add ```"ipv6": true``` to place into subdirectory "/ipv6".
-    - In IPv6 mode, add ```"ipv6": false``` to place into subdirectory "/ipv4".

 All names in "path" correspond directly to names in [Netspoc syntax](http://hknutzen.github.io/Netspoc/syntax.html)